-Baked Oatmeal is delicious for breakfast or as a snack bar (when cooled).
-Baking the oatmeal results in a spongy texture much like bread pudding.
-It's easy to make and customize with your favorite non-dairy milk, fresh or dried fruits, and spices.
+Baked Oatmeal is delicious for breakfast or as a snack bar when cooled.
+Baking oatmeal results in a spongy texture, much like bread pudding.
+It's easy to make and customize with your favorite fruits and spices.

 Above: After cooling, Baked Oatmeal can be cut into handy snack bars to take traveling, hiking or for breakfast on the run.
 Kids will love them!

 Above: For the version in this photo I used quick oats, which results in a more refined texture (I used Old Fashioned rolled oats in the photo below); both types work great.

 Above: This is the Strawberry-Cardamom Baked Oatmeal, made with old-fashioned rolled oats and cut into bars after cooling.

 Above: The three most commonly used types of oats (L to R): steel-cut, old-fashioned, and quick-cooking.
 I've not tried steel-cut with this recipe, but if you try it, let me know how it works out.
 If you only have old-fashioned but you want "quick," just pulse the Old Fashioned in your food processor briefly until the pieces resemble the above "quick" oats.